 A lot of you seemed to respond well to a recent piece regarding lessons learned from a start-up going bust, but what lessons can we learn from a respected industry pro taking a new product to market and failing?
 Quite a lot it turns out…

 Seldom does a car name conjure such nostalgia and enthusiasm even amongst non-car enthusiasts.
 An icon – it even later featured in the major motion picture Back to the Future.

 If you could try and put an estimate on how many DeLoreans were manufactured by DMC (The DeLorean Motor Company) in the 1980s – what would you hazard to guess?

 Production on the first DeLorean started in 1981.
-It might surprise you to learn that the DeLorean Motor Company went bankrupt in late 1982, and they were estimated to have only produced around 9,200 cars in total.
+But, it might surprise you to learn that the DeLorean Motor Company went bankrupt in late 1982… and they were estimated to have only produced around 9,200 cars in total.